blablatov/sap2grpc2dirx/README.md

 Systems integration SAP и Directum RX, they have not gRPC.
 Test modules REST over gRPC with grpc-gateway for Go.

-Sheme exchange of data is like that:
+Scheme exchange of data is like that:

 > SAP/REST(imitation from web browser) <---> local web-server/sap2grpc <---> gRPC-client/drxclient <---> gRPC-server/drxserver <---> REST/postcreate